 I am a positive and successful student.
 I know each step I must take to continue to be that way.
 I am clear on my goals and see myself reaching them.
 I now realize my infinite potential, thus, my burden lightens.
 I smile and laugh.
 I have become the greatest student in the world.

 William Arthur Ward (1921-1994) was an American writer and one of this country’s most quoted inspirational writers with more than 100 articles, poems and meditations written an published in such magazines as the Reader’s Digest.
-He once wrote a piece based on a Chinese proverb which went something like this: “If you keep a green limb in your heart, the singing bird will come.”
+He once wrote a piece based on a Chinese proverb that said, “If you keep a green limb in your heart, the singing bird will come.”
 The obvious application that he was asserting is that there are certain pre-set attitudes (limbs, branches) in one’s heart that are conducive to a happy life and outlook.
-Let’s take a look at his idea of these spiritual tree branches that can invite goodness and peace into our earthly existence:
+Let’s take a look at his idea of these spiritual tree branches that can invite goodness and peace into our earthly existence.

-Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance: the quality of being kind, understanding, and not selfish : the quality of being generous; especially with a willingness to give money and other valuable things to others.
-The famous artist, Pablo Picasso, had a very interesting take on the matter: “The meaning of life is to find your gift.
+Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance: the quality of being kind, understanding, and not selfish: the quality of being generous; especially with a willingness to give money and other valuable things to others.
+The famous artist, Pablo Picasso, had a very interesting take on the matter when he said that “The meaning of life is to find your gift.
 The purpose of life is to give it away.”
 The word has its origins from a deep root meaning, “excellence” which could explain why being generous truly catapults a dreary, selfish existence to something wonderful.
-The word’s opposites also speak volumes: “stingy” and “petty.”
+The word’s opposites also speak volumes, as in stingy and petty.
 Makes you wonder what they’re going to write on our gravestones, doesn’t it?

 There was once a plumber who just finished a very difficult and long day.
 He lost a few clients, one died, a check bounced, and one of his employees quit taking all the tools that we purchased for him a year earlier.
 On top of that, a flat tire caused him more stress as did the amount of crazed drivers who thought they were on the Indy 500.
 One of his co-workers needed a ride home and asked him to please drop him off at his house and he would walk from there.
 While they were driving, the frustrated plumber just steamed in silence, without saying a word trying to make sense of this very crazy day.